 Sarita in Kenedy County, Texas — The American South (West South Central)

 Location.
-27° 13.313′ N, 97° 47.489′ W. Marker is in Sarita, Texas, in Kenedy County.
-Marker is at the intersection of Mallory Street and East La Parra Avenue, on the right when traveling north on Mallory Street.
+27° 13.34′ N, 97° 47.508′ W. Marker is in Sarita, Texas, in Kenedy County.
+Marker is on Mallory Street north of East La Parra Avenue, on the left when traveling north.
+Marker is located on the east side of the Kenedy County Courthouse.
 Touch for map.
-Marker is located in front of the Kenedy Ranch Museum of South Texas.
-Marker is at or near this postal address: 200 E La Parra Ave, Sarita TX 78385, United States of America.
+Marker is at or near this postal address: 151 Mallory Street, Sarita TX 78385, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 10 miles of this marker, measured as the crow flies.
-Kenedy County Courthouse Construction (a few steps from this marker); Kenedy County (within shouting distance of this marker); Riviera - 1687 (within shouting distance of this marker); 1766 Exploration of Diego Ortiz Parilla (approx. 9.4 miles away); U.S. Army March to Rio Grande, 1846 (approx. 9.4 miles away).
+Kenedy County (here, next to this marker); Kenedy County Courthouse Construction (within shouting distance of this marker); The Town of Sarita 1766 Exploration of Diego Ortiz Parilla (approx. 9.3 miles away); U.S. Army March to Rio Grande, 1846 (approx. 9.3 miles away).

 Credits.
 This page was last revised on June 4, 2018.
-This page originally submitted on June 1, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 25 times since then.
-Photos: 1, 2, 3, 4, 5, 6. submitted on June 1, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.
+It was originally submitted on June 1, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 63 times since then and 13 times this year.
+Photos: 1, 2, 3. submitted on June 1, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.